jefking/King.Route/README.md

 ### Ideas
 Controllers
 + Stateful?
 Should be able to load just one and keep using it?
-Cache
+Cache Type.
 + Call type per route

 Calling